How to write blogs faster

 Blog writing is fun.
 You get to tackle new subject matter, read some interesting sources and, who knows, maybe even include a Star Wars AND Simpsons reference in the same blog.

 But when you’re on the clock, sometimes speed and efficiency takes a backseat when it should be sitting shotgun.
-For those who love to blog but might need to pick up the pace a little bit, here are some ways to do it without sacrificing quality.
+For those who love to blog but might need to pick up the pace a little bit, here are some ways to write blogs faster without sacrificing quality.

 There have been a few times in my writing career where I’ve tried to go full-Jedi and write a blog blind.
 No outline, no organization.
 Just a topic, a blank content edit window and the Force.